 - Add quinoa or wild rice: Turn this salad into a really hearty meal by adding in some quinoa or wild rice.

-- Switch the dressing: Use your favourite dressing instead.
+- Switch the dressing: This pomegranate vinaigrette would be delicious or just use your favourite dressing instead.

 - Drizzle on a balsamic glaze: This is a beautiful and delicious addition.